 Tutoring Services: Tomás Rivera Center (TRC) may assist in building study skills and tutoring in course content.
 The TRC has several locations at the Main Campus and is also located at the Downtown Campus.
 For more information, visit the Tutoring Services web page or call (210) 458-4694 on the Main Campus and (210) 458-2838 on the Downtown Campus.

-Learning Assistance: The Tomas Rivera Center (TRC) Learning Assistance Program offers one-on-one study skills assistance through Academic Coaching.
+Academic Success Coaching: The Tomas Rivera Center (TRC) Academic Success Coaching Program offers one-on-one study skills assistance through Academic Coaching.
 Students meet by appointment with a professional to develop more effective study strategies and techniques that can be used across courses.
 Group workshops are also offered each semester to help students defeat common academic challenges.
-Find out more information on the TRC Learning Assistance website or call (210) 458-4694.
+Find out more information on the TRC Academic Success Coaching website or call (210) 458-4694.